Southern Lima Beans

 - A pinch of cayenne pepper or dried hot red pepper flakes

 - Hot cooked rice, optional

 Heat the oil in a large skillet.
-Add the onion and sauté over medium-low heat until it is translucent.
-Add the garlic and continue to sauté until the onion is golden.
-Sprinkle in the flour and stir it in until it blends in.
+Add the onion and sauté over medium-low heat until translucent.
+Add the garlic and bell pepper and continue to sauté until the onion is golden.

 - Here are more easy bean main dishes.